hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 - finds duplicate pairs and saves them into a .tsv file
 - uploads clean dataset to Atlas MongoDB to a selected database

-There is already a database on Atlas named "dmdb_project" with everything prepared.
+There is already a database on Atlas named "dmdb_project" with everything prepared, this is the final product.
 You can create your own database by writing your database name as script argument.
 ```
 python clean_data.py [database_name]
 ```